ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/how_rez_and_sphinx_are_linked.rst

 The Bootstrap Line
 ******************

-In the generated `conf.py`_ file, these lines are added:
+In the generated `Sphinx conf.py`_ file, these lines are added:

 .. code-block:: python